WasserEsser/mattermost-patched-enterprise/README.md

 # AI Disclaimer

-Starting with `08edabd`, AI (Kimi 2.5) was used to improve the script and reviewed by a human.
+Starting with `08edabd`, AI (Kimi 2.5 & GLM 5.2) was used to improve the script and reviewed by a human.
 The patch itself, aka what needs to be patched, is still done and verified by a human.